fdformula/MathlyLua/README.md

 Other hotkeys?
 Refer to `C:\cygwin\cudatext\cudatext-hotkeys-for-plugins.txt`.

 Linux users?
-For most Linux distributions, download, say, cudatext-for-mathly-linux-1.229.0.0.tar.gz.
-For other distributions like Fedora, download cudatext-for-mathly-linux-1.229.0.0-RARE.tar.gz.
-Expand the file and refer to the included file, note.txt.
-Please be advised that the included CudaText may not work because it is the gtk2 version.
-In that case, download the versy CudaText version you need in https://cudatext.github.io/ and replace the file, usr/share/cudatext/cudatext, with it.
+For most Linux distributions, download the file, cudatext-for-mathly-linux.tar.gz.
+For other distributions like Fedora, download the file, cudatext-for-mathly-linux-RARE.tar.gz.
+Expand the downloaded file and refer to the included file, note.txt, for other steps.

 MacOS users?
-Download, say, cudatext-for-mathly-macosx-2.223.6.0.tar.gz, and copy the expanded files with the folder structure to the very folders.
+Download the file, cudatext-for-mathly-macosx.tar.gz.
+Expand the downloaded file and refer to the included file, note.txt, for other steps.

 ## Where to place the downloaded files?